-Performance Bonus Plan: In July 2012, the Company implemented a performance bonus plan for certain executive officers that provided for awards of cash or shares of common stock, or a combination thereof, in the discretion of the Compensation Committee of the Board, in the event that the aggregate average market value of the common stock during the relevant fiscal year, plus the amount of cash dividends paid in respect of the common stock during such period, increases.
-In September 2013, the performance bonus plan was amended to eliminate the Compensation Committee's discretion to award cash, unless and to the extent that insufficient shares of common stock were available for issuance from the Company's 2006 Omnibus Incentive Plan.
+Performance Bonus Plan: The Company maintains a performance bonus plan for certain executive officers that provides for awards of cash or shares of common stock in the event that the aggregate average market value of the common stock during the relevant fiscal year, plus the amount of cash dividends paid in respect of the common stock during such period, increases.
+These individuals may instead be awarded cash, if and to the extent that an insufficient number of shares of common stock are available for issuance from all shareholder-approved, equity-based plans or programs of the Company in effect.
+The performance bonus plan also imposes individual limits on awards and provides that shares of common stock that may be awarded will vest over a two-year period.
+Thus, compensation expense associated with performance bonus plan awards are recognized over a three-year period - the fiscal year in which the award is earned, plus the two-year vesting period.